tykling/certgrinder/README.md

 To prepare, you first need to invent a hostname you will use to serve the challenges, say, `acme.example.com`.
 This hostname should be configured as a virtual host on a webserver somewhere, either locally on the Certgrinder server, or on some remote webserver.

-Each Certgrinder client then implements an HTTP redirect from `/.well-known/acme-challenge/` to the Certgrinder server like so:
+Each Certgrinder client then implements an HTTP redirect from `/.well-known/acme-challenge/` to the Certgrinder server like so (nginx syntax):

     location /.well-known/acme-challenge/ {
         return 301 http://acme.example.com$request_uri;